Not Much Blues in Latin Music

 Then I remembered one of my first favorite Salsa songs; one of a handful of songs which made me want to follow Salsa music as my definite favorite genre when I was about 12 years old.
 Raphy Leavitt’s “La Cuna Blanca” is a beautiful song which tells the true story of the loss of La Selecta trumpeter Luis Maysonet in a car accident in which Raphy was also seriously injured (notice Raphy Leavitt’s bruised face in the ”Jibaro Soy” album cover photo below).
 During Leavitt’s long comatose hospitalization following the accident, he had the vision which inspired “La Cuna Blanca”, which was included in the excellent album “Jibaro Soy”.
 You can read more about this song in Raphy Leavitt’s Wiki HERE.

-There is something about this melancolic song which I never get tired of listening.
+There is something about this melancholic song which I never get tired of listening to.
 I can play “La Cuna Blanca” over and over again.
 Sammy Marrero, who already brings a dramatic style of signing, pours his heart out in this song, and the arrangement is strong from the very first note.
 The combination of the lyrics (“…ahora mis ojos lloran, se entristece mi cancion…”), the music, and knowing that Sammy Marrero’s emotional performance is based on true sorrow, just makes this song irresistible.
 I was so glad to have remembered this song and more than once felt my throat choke with emotion trying to sing along.
-Below you can listen to an audio stream of one of all-time favorites; “La Cuna Blanca”:

-In contrast with just the handful of songs which mourn the loss of a loved one, Salsa has plenty of songs which touch the lighter side of death.
-I can begin with Ruben Blades songs “La Cancion del Final del Mundo” and “La Cita”, both with his band Seis del Solar, and both quite funny.
 El Gran Combo recorded twice the hit “La Muerte”, with singer Jerry Rivas giving us one of his best recording performances in the remake version.
 Cano Estremera also has fun with the song “Suicida” as part of the “Bobby Valentin Presenta al Cano Estremera” album.
-As these, there are many other songs which talk about death in a lighter side, without particulary touching on the loss of a loved one.
+Like these, there are many other songs that talk about death on a lighter side, without particularly touching on the loss of a loved one.

 There are no Blues in Latin Jazz

-I don’t have the same depth of memory of Latin Jazz songs as I have of Salsa songs, but I can’t recall a single Latin Jazz tune which relates to the blues of loosing a loved one.
+I don’t have the same depth of memory of Latin Jazz songs as I have of Salsa songs, but I can’t recall a single Latin Jazz tune that relates to the blues of losing a loved one.
 However, you wouldn’t get me to bet that in fact there isn’t one even if I were drunk.
-Latin Jazz is a very versatile genre, and way back to the Machito “Kenya” album days, there are some songs that resemble the slow melody of a blues song, although without lyrics, its hard to tell if they are really songs mourning the loss of a loved one.

 Latin Pop has Plenty of Sadness

 Latin pop historically has had its good share of sad songs.
-Although most are from lost loves, and in that category Salsa has a long list of songs as well, there are also a several which grief the loss of a loved one.
+Although most are from lost loves, and in that category, Salsa has a long list of songs as well, there are also several which grief the loss of a loved one.
 My favorite in this category has to be Juan Gabriel’s “Amor Eterno”.
 I have never been able to verify the rumors which say this song was inspired by the true loss of a baby by one of Juan Gabriel’s friends, and he wrote this song for her.
-Whether based on a true event or not, this is one of the most beautiful songs written in Latin Music, and specially great to listen if played by a Mariachi.
+Whether based on a true event or not, this is one of the most beautiful songs written in Latin Music, and especially great to listen to if played by a Mariachi.

 The other very well known song in this sad category is Alberto Cortes’ “Cuando Un Amigo Se Va”, which he sings with conviction, emotion, and power.
 This is probably the most played song in Latin America when paying tribute to departed loved ones.